-While my sensitivity to the world around me may have caused my emetaphobia, it has lead me to the life that I am at today.
+While my sensitivity to the world around me may have caused my emetophobia, it has led me to the life that I am at today.
 It has shown me that I am capable of persevering through challenges that I would have never known.
 It has helped me understand how strong of a woman I am.

 As a young adult, I can safely say that my feelings about being a sensitive person have changed.
 I don’t love or hate it—rather I have come to peace with it.
 Being a sensitive person has allowed me to see the world in a much different point of view than others.
 I have realized now that being sensitive has not only given me more strength, but it has also allowed me to be able to connect to other humans and animals on a deeper level, leading to closer, genuine relationships with them.
 Rather than a flaw, I now view being sensitive as a strength.